- ELEOCHARIS ACICULARIS USDA Climate Zone: 3 - 8 Height: 1-2ft Sun: Full sun

 These plants will grow to be between 1.6’-3.3’ high and can live for 20 years.
 They can be used in bird gardens or to fill in large areas that are bare in fields and lawns.

 Common Spike Rush is an aquatic plant suitable for wet soils, water ponds, and aquariums.
 They are super thin elongated spikes that grow in bunches or clumps.
-The spikes can fully grow underwater till they eventually submerge to the water surface, reaching up to four feet.
+The peaks can fully grow underwater till they eventually submerge to the water surface, reaching up to four feet.
 This plant can be used as a beautiful accent for your aquarium and offers a fish habitat similar to that of a real pond.
 Each spike bears a ripe single-seeded fruit at the tip of their stems during late summer.
-The fruit may bear golden yellow and is nutritional for birds.
+The fruit may carry golden yellow and is nutritional for birds.
 These rushes are low maintenance and thrive with minimal effort from owners.